1st Aviation Brigade (United Kingdom)

-The 1st Aviation Brigade Combat Team is an aviation formation of the British Army.
+The 1st Aviation Brigade is an aviation formation of the British Army.
 Most of its units are from the Army Air Corps (AAC).
 It was stood up on 1 April 2020 by combining the Wattisham Flying Station Headquarters (WFS HQ), formerly the Attack Helicopter Force (AHF) at Wattisham and the Aviation Reconnaissance Force at the Royal Naval Air Station Yeovilton.
 It reached initial operating capability on 1 April 2021 and full operating capability on 1 January 2023.

-Structure
+Units in 2021

-The units of the brigade are as follows:
+The units of the brigade were, in 2021, as follows: